Talking With Your Children About HIV and AIDS

 You may also want to dispel some of these myths about HIV:

-- You can get HIV from toilet seats.
-This is untrue.
+- You cannot get HIV from toilet seats.
 None of the sexually transmitted infections are known to infect people via toilets.

 - Oral sex is not completely safe sex.
 Many youths believe this, but oral sex -- especially oral-penile sex or oral anal contact -- might transmit the infection, as well as some other sexually transmitted infections.